Harry Ransom Center: Collections

-Two prominent items in the Ransom Center's collections are a Gutenberg Bible, one of 21 complete copies known to exist, and Nicéphore Niépce's c.
-1826 View from the Window at Le Gras, the first successful permanent photograph from nature.
+Two prominent items in the Ransom Center's collections are a Gutenberg Bible, one of 21 complete copies known to exist, and Nicéphore Niépce's 1827 View from the Window at Le Gras, the first successful permanent photograph from nature.
 Both of these objects are on permanent display in the main lobby.

 The center also houses many culturally important documents and artifacts.
 Particular strengths include modern literature, performing arts, and photography.
 Besides the Gutenberg Bible and the photograph, notable holdings include: